manic-3dprint/Vorpal_Gamepad/README.md

 The Vorpal Hexapod consists of the Robot itself, and a Gamepad to control the Robot remotely by bluetooth.

-The app works the same as the Gamepad and looks similar.
+The app works the same as the Gamepad (trim/recording/playing/ScratchX are all implemented) and looks similar.
 <img src="https://vorpalrobotics.com/wiki/images/9/93/Gamepad-Top-View-v2.png" alt="Vorpal Gamepad"/>
 <img src="Vorpal_Gamepad_main_screen.png" alt="Vorpal Gamepad app"/>
-trim/recording/playing/ScratchX are all implemented.

 ## Getting Started

 Get a Vorpal Hexapod Robot, buy it or assemble it.
 You will need the Robot, but not the Gamepad.
 Please support Vorpal Robotics by buying from their store: